 I have made it my ongoing–and fervent–mission to continue to shine a bright light on a certain demoralizing, insidious and horrific cycle of behavior that continues to be a growing concern within the LGBTQ Community.
-This is Part One of an ongoing series that will address this potentially life-threatening cycle of abuse.
+This is Part Eight of an ongoing series that will address this potentially life-threatening cycle of abuse.

 According to psychologists and authors Jeanne Segal and Melinda Smith, “Domestic violence and abuse are used for one purpose and one purpose only: to gain and maintain total control over you.
 Abusers use fear, guilt, shame, and intimidation to wear you down and keep you under his or her ‘thumb.’
 Your abuser may also threaten you, hurt you, or hurt those around you.
 The bottom line is that abusive behavior is never acceptable.
 You deserve to feel valued, respected, and safe.”

 And with both the victim and the abuser in close quarters nearly 24/7 due to shelter-in-place, you can bet your bottom dollar that abuse figures will shoot up: possibly exponentially.

 Just this past weekend, I spoke with a victim of Intimate Partner Violence and Abuse (IPV/A).
 Because he lives in constant fear of his live-in abuser, “Vincent” insists on remaining anonymous.
 That fear—and stigma—prevent him from making his “Great Escape.”

 Right before his state’s shelter-in-place took effect, Vincent’s employer was forward-thinking, allowing him and most of his colleagues to work from home.
 But that was a double-edged sword because his violent partner would now be with him, side by side.